 To that end, I teach each student individually, allowing a fair amount of flexibility in following the student’s interests, while remaining on course to teach essential skills.

 I’m acutely aware of the many demands placed on today’s children.
 I also know that supposedly “average” piano students are capable of astounding artistry and real achievement.
 I don’t want to cheat my students out of what they could experience and achieve by making excuses for them or “dumbing things down.”
-I’ve seen too many students play so beautifully that listeners seemed to stop breathing.
+I’ve seen too many students play so beautifully that listeners are so captivated that they seemed to stop breathing.
 I KNOW children can make REAL art.
-I’ve seen it.
 My teaching philosophy is based on respect for the student.
 I take them at that their word that they are here to learn.
 I take you, the parents, at your word that you are here to support them.

 But flexibility (and a sense of humor) are crucial, and I also try to strike a balance between maintaining high standards and remaining gently encouraging through the down-times.
 If you surf through this website, I think you’ll get as sense of my approach.
 Please read The Truth About Piano Lessons.
 It will give you some idea of whether or not we’ll be a good match.